by MARIA AMATA DI LORENZO

 A physician and internationally renowned researcher, David was born in Neuilly-sur-Seine on 21st April 1961.
 Son of the famous journalist, founder of ‘L’Express’, writer and politician Jean-Jacques Servan-Schreiber, he studied medicine at Necker Hospital in Paris, where, in 1980, he opened a microcomputer laboratory with the first Apple II computers.
 Then, he continued his medical training in Quebec, first at Laval University and then at McGill University, where he specialized in psychiatry.
 In 1991, he earned a doctorate in artificial intelligence from Carnegie Mellon University, using neural networks to study the neural mechanisms underlying psychiatric disorders such as depression and schizophrenia.

-In 1992, at the age of 31, he discovered that he had a brain tumour, but successfully underwent several treatments, including surgery, radiotherapy and chemotherapy.
+In 1992, at the age of 31, he discovered that he had a brain tumor, but successfully underwent several treatments, including surgery, radiotherapy, and chemotherapy.
 Later, he suffered a relapse, from which he recovered in 2000.
 After working for a long time in the United States, as co-director of the Clinical Cognitive Neuroscience Laboratory of the University of Pittsburgh, he finally returned to France.

 In 2010, unfortunately, the disease recurred with a much more aggressive grade IV glioblastoma that led quickly to his death on 24th July 2011 at the age of fifty.